Swanson's 2 goals lead US over Zambia at the Olympics, Canada tops New Zealand after drone scandal

 Canada 2, New Zealand 1

-Evelyne Viens scored in the 79th minute to give reigning Olympic champion Canada a victory over New Zealand in a match that was overshadowed by allegations of drone surveillance at the Ferns’ practice.
+Evelyne Viens scored in the 79th minute to give reigning Olympic champion Canada a victory over New Zealand in a match that was overshadowed by allegations of drone surveillance at the Ferns’ practice and later resulted in Canada coach Bev Priestman being removed from her duties for the duration of the Paris Games.

+The COC said in a statement released early Friday that assistant coach Andy Spence would lead the defending gold medalists for the remainder of the tournament.

 Viens, who came into the match as a substitute in the 67th, took a long pass from Jessie Fleming and tucked it into the goal at the opposite post 12 minutes after entering.